Mouth ulcers are common and mostly harmless sores that occur inside the mouth. However, anyone who’s had one knows how unpleasant they are.

 However, if you do find that you have an underlying allergy it is best to cut those foods out altogether.
 Make sure you’re getting all the nutrients you need too.
 Like we said it’s not always about what your eating, but what you’re not eating that causes problems.

-If you have altered your diet to eradicate your mouth ulcers, but they are still recurring, then make an appointment with your dentist today.
+If you have altered your diet to eradicate your mouth ulcers, but they are still recurring, schedule an appointment with your dentist in NW Calgary today.